emmabastas/elm-embed/README.md

 There are currently no prebuilt binaries for Windows or Mac, the only option is to build from source, it's the same process as when building the Elm compiler.

-If you send me a message in the Elm slack (@emmabastas) that would really motivate me to fix this :)

 ## Usage

 Initialize with `elm-embed init`.